datascienceslugs/Useful-Documents/setup_guide.md

 The default installation should come with all the libraries you need to get started.
 If you'd rather use command line only, install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
 This is a minimal installation of Anaconda without GUI software.

-#### Anaconda ALTERNATIVE for people who do not like installing stuff
+#### Anaconda ALTERNATIVE if you do not want to install anything
-Google CoLab runs in the browser and comes with all the libraries you need to do basic data science in Pyhton, so you can use this to get started if you prefer
+Google Colab runs in the browser and comes with all the libraries you need to do basic data science in Python, so you can use this to get started if you prefer.